nlopez/do_blockstorage/ansible/README.md

 1. `pipenv shell` to enter a virtualenv with all our required dependencies
 2. Export any vars you need from pre-requisites above. `DO_API_TOKEN` is required.
 3. `ansible-playbook site.yml` to setup the GlusterFS cluster.

+## Tests
+`ansible-playbook test.yml` to run tests.
+This test writes a file from each node, unique to each host and each test run, and validates its checksum from every other node, confirming the consistency of our distributed storage.

+Run using `ansible-playbook --skip-tags cleanup test.yml` to leave test files around after tests end.

 ## Tags
 For use with Ansible [`--tags` or `--skip-tags`](https://docs.ansible.com/ansible/playbooks_tags.html):